ryandhasgit/Comedy/Dikkers/Questions 2.md

 argue, he is adding hyperbole, a great deal, and again, it's tough if you're not already david sedaris #takeaway

 ---
+q: lost in timing, example?

+mazanes use pull quotes, photocaptions, or subheadlines amkes reader pause and look at something before reading it #takeaway you control time it takes to read piece before and while they read use your creativity and reach out from the page and imagine all the ways you have to control how fast they ingest your writing wth every tool you have
+eg: what would happen if you write a piee that had one word on one piece and one the